the-man-with-no-name/Writing-Portfolio/README.md

 A portfolio of selected writing examples including:

-  1) Journal Articles published in internation, peer-reviewed mathematics and physics journals
+  1) Journal Articles published in international, peer-reviewed mathematics and physics journals
   2) Book chapter for American Mathematical Society book "Analytic Trends in Mathematical Physics"
   3) Doctoral Dissertation
   4) Introductions to the two primary areas of my doctoral research